Boigny-sur-Bionne

 Boigny-sur-Bionne (/fr/) is a commune in the Loiret department, in the Centre-Val de Loire region, in north-central France.

 Economy

-Boigny grew significantly in the 1970s with the establishment of an IBM plant in the north of the town, which later became Lexmark.
+Economy of Boigny grew in the 1970s with the establishment of an IBM plant in the north of the town, which later became Lexmark.

-In 2000, the former Lexmark plant — Les Trois Arches — became Amazon's first French warehouse.
+In 2000, the former Lexmark plant, Les Trois Arches, became Amazon's first French warehouse.
 In 2007, Amazon moved to a larger and new location in Saran, also in Orléans Métropole.

 Several large companies are located in Boigny-sur-Bionne: